 To be eligible for global health insurance, you must be planning to reside outside of your home country on or before the effective date of your plan (with some exceptions), which is why it is important to start your research early for coverage.
 Most plans will require that you apply 30 to 45 days prior to departure date.
 This application time is necessary for the approval process of the insuring company as well as validation of your health condition and any pre-existing conditions.
 Keep in mind that if you decide to apply earlier or to move the effective date to another time, you may need to provide an updated health declaration and new information from your health care provider to ensure that there is no new health condition that was not included in the initial application.

-Living abroad promises exciting challenges and a good preparation ahead of time will allow for an easy transition in your host country.
+Living abroad promises exciting challenges and a proper preparation ahead of time will allow for a smooth transition in your host country.
 With Global Medical Insurance, you can start your new life overseas with increased confidence and peace of mind.
 Our insurance experts work with multiple carriers and can assist you in finding the insurance plan that will best fit your needs.

 Compare Global Medical Insurance Plans

-When planning to live or reside abroad for an extended period of time (a year or more), whether for work or leisure, start with comparing global medical insurance plans.
-This process can start as early as a year prior to your departure.
+When planning to live or reside abroad for an extended period (a year or more), whether for work or leisure, start with comparing global medical insurance plans.
+This process can begin as early as a year before your departure.
 Global medical insurance is a guaranteed way to protect yourself should you require medical care and assistance.

 It is best to work with a licensed international insurance broker who can walk you through the pros and cons of various plans to find the best plan for your specific needs.
 There are no additional costs for working with a broker, just an added level of service with an experienced professional who is looking after your needs.

 Before investing in a global medical insurance plan, make sure it is the right plan for you by assessing the different options available and asking the right questions, such as: